Ye4hL0w/test-visualisator/docs/VisGraph.md

         - **Semantic links**: `"goLabel"` (string format) - Creates semantic relationships.
 Requires at least 2 variables in `nodes.field`

 2.  **Encoding (`color`, `size`, `width`, `distance`)**: This happens during D3 rendering (`createForceGraph`).
 It defines the **visual properties** of the SVG elements.
 For each property, the system follows a priority order:
-    1.  **Dynamic Scale**: If a `field` and a `scale` are provided, the component uses a D3 scale to map data values (e.g., node type) to visual values (e.g., color).
+    1.  **Dynamic Scale**: If a `field` and a `scale` are provided, the component uses a D3 scale to map data values (e.g., detected classification field) to visual values (e.g., color).
+Domains are auto-calculated from data.
 If a value is not in the scale's domain, the fallback is used.
     2.  **Fixed Value**: If a `value` is provided, it's applied to all elements.
     3.  **Component Default**: If no configuration is provided, a hardcoded fallback value is used to ensure the graph renders.